Monsterpalooza: Reception

 Monsterpalooza draws tens of thousands of attendees and is also visited by various horror celebrities and others from the film industry.
 Director Guillermo del Toro said on his Twitter that Monsterpalooza is "the monster convention I dreamt could be possible as a kid".
 Director J. J. Abrams said in an article with CNN's Marquee Blog that Monsterpalooza "is a total blast".
 Brian Collins from Birth.
 Movies.
 Death. calls it the "best horror convention of all".

-Monsterpalooza was featured on Jeopardy! as part of a question in September 2022.